 His name was Gnocchi.

-I haven’t made Gnocchi in years because the fella claimed he didn’t like it.
-I’m not sure he ever tried it.
-I’m positive he’s an idiot, because gnocchi is a food sent from the angels.
-Granted, they’re the kind of angels who kick you in the nose … but nobody likes a goody goody.
+Gnocchi is a food sent from the angels.
+Granted, they're the kind of angels who kick you in the nose ... but nobody likes a goody goody.

-They can be served with tomato sauce, or browned butter and sage leaves, or butter and parmesan cheese.
+They can be served with tomato sauce or butter and parmesan cheese.
 Or anything else you can think up.
+Dousing gnocchi with browned butter and fried sage leaves is one of my favourite ways to make it.

-This is not a “recipe” you need to be too concerned about measurements.
+This is not a recipe that you need to be too concerned about measurements.
+In fact, making gnocchi is more about the feel of it than the exact measurements.
+Like any dough!

 Generally speaking it's 2 parts mashed potato, 1 part flour and 1 egg per 2 cups of potatoes.